Skip to Content

 Low-speed, low-vehicle-traffic streets make it easier to explore the Presidio without a car.

-Presidio Slow Streets allow visitors to use quiet and slow streets to safely explore and enjoy the Presidio’s sites and amenities without a car.
+Presidio Shared Streets, sometimes referred to as Presidio Slow Streets, allow visitors to use quiet roadways to enjoy the Presidio without a car.

 Washington Boulevard

-Washington Boulevard winds through the forest and provides access to several overlooks, including the National Cemetery Overlook, Immigrant Point Overlook and Pacific Overlook.
+Washington Boulevard winds through the forest and provides access to several overlooks, including the National Cemetery Overlook, Immigrant Point Overlook, and Pacific Overlook.
 Stop to appreciate the World War II West Coast Memorial.
-It is a local street providing access to many Presidio homes, with vehicle traffic largely limited to residents, park workers and the Presidio GO shuttle.
-It’s relatively flat and a popular route to/from the Golden Gate Bridge for cyclists.
+It is a local street providing access to many Presidio homes, with vehicle traffic largely limited to residents, park workers, and the Presidio GO Shuttle.
+It’s relatively flat and a popular route to and from the Golden Gate Bridge for cyclists.

 The segment of Washington Boulevard between Lincoln and Kobbe Avenue is closed to all cars and has beautiful views of the Pacific Ocean.